Menu card designs are visual treats that are served to the eyes before the food arrives on the table.

 3. Dark-Light Contrast

 This saves their attention from being diverted to anything else on the menu card apart from the details to show.
-Least images & cleanly displayed list is all you get to flaunt here.
+The last images & cleanly displayed list are all you get to flaunt here.

 4. Go Vintage

 Appealing the background effect holds equal weightage as the rest of the elements on the menu.
 If you are obsessed with graphics, put it in your menu card this way…

 This Pizzeria has a unique dark-light combination that steals the show with mouth-watering graphics floating in the background.
 The best part is the clear-readable details.